-To help you prepare, you can preview both the initial inquiry and the full proposal application forms.
-Please note that we have updated the initial inquiry form to reduce allowable word counts in response to partner feedback.
-Responses to each inquiry need not meet the maximum word count.
-Additional resources include a recorded webinar we hosted in September 2020 and a FAQ with commonly asked questions specific to the Communities program.
+To help you prepare, you can preview the full proposal application form (PDF, Word).
+Additional resources include a recorded webinar we hosted in December 2021 and a FAQ with commonly asked questions specific to the Communities program.

 Eligibility & Types of Support

 We provide operating and project grants to organizations in Minnesota.
 We consider capital grants only in exceptional circumstances.
 With very few exceptions, applicants must be classified by the Internal Revenue Service as tax-exempt nonprofit organizations to be eligible for a grant.

 Government entities may apply for funding for innovative projects.
 However, we generally will not fund activities that are traditionally the sole responsibility of government.

 Foundations can be most effective by concentrating their resources in a few areas.
 This means we cannot support many worthy projects outside our program interests.
 For example, we do not make grants for the following: